 The Municipal Court has jurisdiction over juveniles (10 to 16 years of age at time of violation) charged with Class C misdemeanor offenses.

-- Hearings are scheduled by the Juvenile Case Manager.
+Appear in open court for all proceedings regarding their case.
 Notices to appear at the initial appearance hearing are mailed to the defendant and parent/legal guardian.
+Disregard the date of appearance on the citation.

-Juveniles who disobey a court order may be found in contempt and assessed a fine not to exceed $500 or referred to juvenile court for contempt.
+May be found in contempt and assessed a fine not to exceed $500.

 A violation of this subsection may result in arrest and is a class C misdemeanor.
 The obligation to provide notice terminates on discharge and satisfaction of the judgment or final disposition not requiring a finding of guilt.